10 best British beaches you have to visit this summer

 Abersoch Beach, Gwynedd, Wales

 This is a special one on the list for me because it’s not far from my home and I spent many summers camping in Abersoch with my friends.
+We love it so much we even bought a caravan in Abersoch.
 The beautiful beach is a long stretch of golden sand and colourful beach huts surround the bay.

 I actually have a collection of photos taken on an old disposable camera when I was about 16.
 Half of them were taken with my friends in Abersoch and the other half are taken during our first holiday to Spain together and you really can’t tell which photos were taken where!